Energy Guide

 Mutations

-There are three different subgroups for mutations: Color, Coverage, and Modifier.
+There are three different subgroups for mutations: Color, Area, and Modifier.
 Energy Mutations are now limited to 1 color, 3 areas, and 2 modifiers per geno by default.

 Color dictates the number of colors that can be used in the Energy, as well as how those colors interact.
 The following energy mutations are Color Types: